 Gentleness is often perceived as a weakness.
 We feel everything has to be to the max to achieve.
-Gentleness is a superpower and I’m going to share 3 ways to bounce back from failures and other life’s detours.
-As a woman who has endured a lot of ish, I have always been a goal setter.
-Even living in the projects not knowing if the lights would get paid or if there would be food to eat.
-I was very driven to reach goals but I didn’t know about being gentle with myself.
+However, gentleness is a superpower, and I will share three ways to bounce back from failures and other life’s detours.
+As a woman who has endured a lot of ish, I have always been a goal setter—even living in the projects, not knowing if the lights would get paid or if there would be food to eat.
+I was very driven to reach goals, but I didn’t know about being gentle with myself.

 Gentleness is a Superpower: 3 ways to bounce back

 As I firmly believe we are the authors of our story, I chose to pivot after allowing myself to feel all the things.
-We short change ourselves when we suppress emotions.
-The need to release is real as whatever we repress will start to show up in other areas of life.
-Anger will come up in way of jealousy, envy, and fear.
-We have to release so we are open to new things.
-If your hands are full I can’t put money in it.
+We short-change ourselves when we suppress emotions.
+The need to release is real, as whatever we repress will start to show up in other areas of life.
+Anger will come up in jealousy, envy, and fear.
+We have to release, so we are open to new things.
+If your hands are full, I can’t put money in it.

 In my journey of rebounding my life, I had to learn the art of gentleness.
-It’s not something I’m really familiar with.
-In my life, I am used to harsh and brute force.
-There comes a time in your life journey sis that you have to acknowledge what isn’t working anymore.
-It’s the difference between surviving vs thriving.
-The tactics you used to survive won’t allow you to thrive.
+It’s not something I’m familiar with.
+In my life, I am used to blunt and brute force.
+But, there comes a time in your life journey when you have to acknowledge what isn’t working anymore.
+It’s the difference between surviving and thriving.
+The tactics you use to survive won’t allow you to thrive.

-I wanted to get a little nerdy when it comes to the term gentleness, per Vocabulary.com states: Gentleness is the quality of being kind and careful.
-The original meaning, from around 1300, was “inherited nature,” but by the 1600s it had come to mean “freedom from harshness and violence.
+I wanted to get a little nerdy when it comes to the term gentleness; per Vocabulary.com, Gentleness is the quality of being kind and careful.
+The original meaning, from around 1300, was “inherited nature,” but by the 1600s, it had come to mean “freedom from harshness and violence.
 So to extend gentleness with yourself means to be kind and careful with yourself.
-Careful means to be mindful and calculated and kind meaning having or showing a tender and considerate and helpful nature.
+Careful means being mindful, calculated, and kind, having a tender, considerate, and helpful nature.

-Understanding what a word means can help to break from any mental or emotional hangups on how to apply it towards your life.
-Now for the 3 ways to bounce back by applying gentleness to your life.
+Understanding what a word means can help break from any mental or emotional hangups on how to apply it to your life.
+Now fto3 ways to bounce back by using gentleness in your life.

 1. Learn to observe without reacting

 So let’s say you’re trying to find a new job because you got laid off.
-Instead of beating yourself up for not being locked to your laptop all day you just observe your actions and pivot.
-As I have been home due to my layoff I have napped a bit and done creative things instead of the norm desperation of job searching.
+Instead of beating yourself up for not being locked to your laptop all day, you observe your actions and pivot.
+As I have been home due to my layoff, I have napped a bit and done creative things instead of the norm desperation of job searching.

-By doing this I have noticed I’m more focused when I do look for jobs and I have also noticed opportunities have been coming to me.
-My energy has shifted as I don’t feel like I must take whatever scrapes that are out there.
-Allowing more ease in my life allows me to be at my optimal level.
-Being reactive especially harshly wounds your inner being and causes so much unnecessary pain.
+By doing this, I have noticed I’m more focused when looking for jobs, and I have also seen opportunities coming to me.
+My energy has shifted as I don’t feel like I must take whatever scrapes out there.
+Allowing more ease in my life will enable me to be at my optimal level.
+Being reactive especially harshly wounds your inner being and causes unnecessary pain.

 2. Take care of your whole self

-No matter how much you have gone through you are deserving of gentleness.
+No matter how much you have gone through, you are deserving of gentleness.
 You deserve to be treated with kindness and mindfulness.
-Often how those closest to us have treated us sets the standard on how we will treat ourselves.
-When you are met with rudeness from those who were tasked to love you and care for you and they failed you miserably you may believe that you aren’t worth the energy.
+Often how those closest to us have treated us sets the standard for how we will treat ourselves.
+When you are met with rudeness from those who love you and care for you and fail miserably, you may believe that you aren’t worth the energy.
 This will lead you into destructive behaviors if you don’t have other people to pivot that energy.

-Take time to shower, sleep in nice bedtime wear, and enjoy things that will help your future self like working out and doing your medical checkups.
-Plan downtime and enjoy activities that you really enjoy.
+Take time to shower, sleep in nice bedtime wear, and enjoy things that will help your future self, like working out and doing your medical checkups.
+Plan downtime and enjoy activities that you want.
 This will help you to persevere when life gets hard.
-Too much salt will lead to a bitter life and too much sugar will give you diabetes.
-You need to balance in order to bloom.
+Too much salt will lead to a bitter life, and too much sugar will give you diabetes.
+You need to balance to bloom.